AI face detection & recognition with Datamaton products

 Why are some detected faces fuzzy or blurred?

 This can happen for faces detected in videos.
 When Knit extracts still images from a video, it can sometimes capture an image at the exact time instant when a person was moving in the video.
-This can lead to blurred faces – which then end up not matching other instances of that face in other photo & video files.
+This can lead to blurred faces – which then end up not matching other instances of that person’s face in other photos & videos.

 Where is the face information stored?
 Can Datamaton Inc. leak, share or sell it?